Skip to content

 Pros And Cons Of USDA Loans

-• Lower monthly insurance costs than FHA in many cases
+Lower monthly fees than FHA in many cases.
+Household income limits apply.

-• Strong option for budget-conscious buyers in eligible areas
+Can be a strong option for budget-conscious buyers in eligible areas.
+Primary residence only.

 Pros And Cons Of FHA Loans